Windswept Radio whisks us away to parts unknown

 Rebecca is an independent radio producer living in St. John's, Newfoundland.
 A windswept island full of codfish, icebergs and storytellers.
 Rebecca comes from a folklore background and tries to incorporate a little bit of magic into each of her pieces.

-Rebecca has produced pieces for NPR affiliates KCBX and WCAI as well as CBC's Atlantic Voice and Battery Radio.
+Rebecca has produced pieces for NPR affiliates KCBX and WCAI as well as CBC's Atlantic Voice, BBC Shortcuts and Battery Radio.